Author: Arnab Basu, Corporate Sustainability Consultant, Environmental Writer and Natural History Commentator

 Born in Kolkata on 17th June, 1978 and currently based out of Bengaluru.

-• An Environmentalist by profession and holds B.Sc with major in Botany and Zoology from 2000 batch of University of Calcutta; MBA in Environment Management from 2004 batch of Indian Institute of Social Welfare and Business Management (IISWBM), Kolkata; Diploma in Chemical Engineering and Industrial Safety.
+• An Environmentalist by profession and holds B.Sc with major in Botany and Zoology from 2000 batch of University of Calcutta; MBA in Environment Management from 2004 batch of Indian Institute of Social Welfare and Business Management (IISWBM), Kolkata; Post Graduate Diploma in Environmental Law, from NLSIU, Bangalore; Diploma in Chemical Engineering and Industrial Safety.

 • About two decades of experience in advisory work on environmental law, governance and management systems;

-• Worked with National and multinational EHS consultancy farm like EQMS, Deloitte etc, currently working as Principal Consultant in ERM.
+• Worked with National and multinational EHS consultancy firm like EQMS, Deloitte etc, currently working as Principal Consultant in ERM.

 • Conducted assessment of urban and sub urban biodiversity at Kolkata, Salt Lake Wetland, South Bengal (West Bengal).